Fisheries and Aquaculture Camp

-The Alabama Cooperative Extension System (ACES) and Auburn University Fisheries and Allied Aquacultures Department are offering Fish Camp 2013!
-This camp will consist of five days of intense fun and hands-on activities blended into a creative learning experience that provides the broadest possible exposure to natural resources careers with an emphasis on aquaculture, fisheries, and aquatic ecology.
+The Alabama Cooperative Extension System (ACES) and Auburn University Fisheries and Allied Aquacultures Department are offering Fish Camp 2014 – five days of intense fun and hands-on activities blended into a creative learning experience that provides the broadest possible exposure to natural resources careers with an emphasis on aquaculture, fisheries, and aquatic ecology.

 This camp involves a lot of field/outdoor activity and is a great opportunity to learn from Auburn's renowned fisheries, aquaculture, and aquatic ecology professionals.

 The camp is open to high school students age 15-18.
 Due to the hands-on nature of the camp, participation will be limited to 25 students so register early!
 Students will have the opportunity to make their own lures, fish for a trophy size bass in the AU fisheries research ponds (a previous participant caught a 10 lb fish), kayak in the Coosa River, seine a fish pond, see flying carp, and much more.

 Students will experience campus-life while residing in Auburn's resident dormitories, eating at campus dining facilities, and enjoying evening social and recreational activities.
 Camp participants will have 24/7 counselor supervision.

 - "I had a lot of fun, loved every bit of it" – Daniel